NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/04_distribution_aggregation.md

 	- In the beginning, Lock ![Lock](../../img/toolbar/Lock.png) the Landscape units index set when you edit the parameters since having separate parameters for each can be overwhelming when trying to create an initial fit.
 You can then unlock it later and provide separate parameters for more nuance if you want to.
 	- See how the [goodness-of-fit statistics](../../mobiviewdocs/statistics.html) in the stat window change when you change a parameter and rerun the model.
 If the change is green, it means an improvement of that statistic.
 	- If there is too much water in the river, increase the Degree-day factor for evapotranspiration.
-	- If the flow peaks are too smoothed out, increase the Soil water time constant.
+	- If the flow peaks are too smoothed out, decrease the Soil water time constant to make a sharper rainfall-runoff response.
 	- If the river empties too quickly during low flow, increase Groundwater time constant, and also experiment with the baseflow index.
-- Improve the runoff and/or evapotranspiration fluxes by making them be smoother instead of turning on/off depending on water volume.
+- Improve the runoff and/or evapotranspiration fluxes by making them have a smoother response to the water volume instead of turning on/off when the water passes a threshold.

 ## Distributing quantities